schaazzz/schaazzz.github.io/_posts/2015-06-23-installing-arch-on-vbox.md

 └─arch_airootfs  254:0    0     32G   0  dm    /
 </pre>

-- As you can seen in the example above, in my case, _"sda"_ was the VM's hard drive image.
+- In the example above, _"sda"_ is the VM's hard drive image.
 We can find out a bit more about "sda" using `parted  /dev/sda  print`:<br>

 <pre>
 root@archiso ~ # parted  /dev/sda  print